ICY105/FluidCrafting/README.md

   - Scoreboard and NBT definitions for storing fluid
   - Up to 4 different fluid types can be stores per block
   - Supporting functions for managing fluids, such as Inputing/Outputting fluids with items (ie bucket)
-* Designating items as holding a fluid
 * Designating block marking entities as pipes that can transfer fluids
+  - Automaticly link to tanks
   - Automatic fluid transfering between enabled blocks
   - Model Data for easily displaying connections
+* Designating items as holding a fluid

 This is an embedded library, so you package it inside your datapack as opposed to having a separate download.
 Requires [LanternLoad](https://github.com/LanternMC/load) to operate.